 - Trim chicken breasts of any excess fat.
 Place chicken breasts in a pot or pan just large enough to hold them in a single layer.
 Cover with water by about two inches, enough so that the chicken will be totally submerged.
 They must be totally under water.

 - Bring the water up to almost a simmer (you will see small bubbles) and skim any grayish foam that develops.
 The water temperature should be between 160° - 180°.
 Turn the heat to low so there are almost no bubbles.
-After skimming, add your aromatics, lemon and wine.
+After skimming, add the onion, lemon, wine, celery, garlic, and bay leaf.

 - Poach chicken breasts until they reach 165° internally then remove them from the pan.
 Use a digital thermometer to test.
 Timing for poaching depends on the size of your chicken breasts.
 Typically they will cook in 15-18 minutes.
 When they are done, remove the chicken breasts from the pot and serve warm, or cool then refrigerate.
 Well wrapped they will be good for up to 4 days, or freeze for future use.

 I love poached fish or chicken, but I seem to do something wrong.
 I think I should have been starting with cold water instead of simmering.
 I am going to try your technique.
 And the leek sounds like a good idea also. 🙂